guestdaniel/Guestetal2025_NSDPulvinar/README.md

 Unless you wish to reproduce these analyses, you can skip this step and use the precomputed data in the `data` folder to proceed with figure generation (see below).

 ### Generate figures
+With the necessary data available on disk and the analyses complete, you can generate the subcomponents of the figures as described below for each figure in order.
+The script `code/generate_figures.py` will do most of this work for you!

 #### Figure 1 (pRF methods)
 This figure is hand-assembled from the stimulus image and feature files; no scripts are used.